-We consent to the incorporation by reference in this Registration Statement of Dollar General Corporation on Form S-3 of our report dated February 24, 1998, appearing in the Annual Report on Form 10-K of Dollar General Corporation for the year ended January 30, 1998 and to the reference to us under the caption "Experts" in the Prospectus, which is part of this Registration Statement.
+We consent to the use in this Amendment No. 1 to Registration Statement No. 333-50451 of Dollar General Corporation of our report dated February 24, 1998, appearing in the Annual Report on Form 10-K of Dollar General Corporation for the year ended January 30, 1998 and to the reference to us under the caption "Experts" in the Prospectus, which is part of this Registration Statement.